 Sara Schechner, Ph.D. is the David P. Wheatland Curator of the Collection of Historical Scientific Instruments, Harvard University.
 She is a historian of science, specializing in material culture and the history of astronomy.
 At Harvard, she is a Lecturer on History of Science in the History of Science Department and has been on the faculty of the Museum Studies program.
-She brings over thirty-five years of museum and academic experience to the Harvard community.
+She brings forty years of museum and academic experience to the Harvard community.

 Schechner earned degrees in physics and the history and philosophy of science from Harvard and Cambridge.
 Before returning to Harvard’s History of Science Department, Schechner was chief curator at the Adler Planetarium in Chicago, and curated exhibits for the Smithsonian Institution, the American Astronomical Society, and the American Physical Society.

 Her books include Comets, Popular Culture, and the Birth of Modern Cosmology (1997), Time and Time Again: How Science and Culture Shape the Past, Present, and Future (2014) and Tangible Things: Making History through Objects (2015, with Laurel Thatcher Ulrich, Ivan Gaskell, and Sarah Carter).
 After years of research into sundials, science, and social change, Time of Our Lives: Sundials of the Adler Planetarium (2019) is the first of two interpretive catalogues that set these time-finding instruments in North America's most comprehensive collection into cultural and social context.
 Other projects concern scientific instruments of glass, especially telescopes and optical glass produced or sold in America; colonial astronomy; instrument-making workshop practices in America; and the representation and iconography of astronomers and their instruments in works of art.